|Home > Help Topics > Using eBay returns|

 Many problems are misunderstandings that can be worked out when buyers and sellers talk to each other—but occasionally, you may not be able to resolve an issue.
 If you feel a member is abusing eBay returns, we want to know about it.

 If a buyer has tried to ensure an item is returned to you safely, we suggest you issue a refund to provide great customer service.

 A lenient return policy is strongly recommended, except in circumstances where the buyer is at fault:

 In instances like this, a buyer may escalate the issue to Customer Service.
 Customer Service reviews and considers your communications with the buyer, as well as the information you provide, in the report.
-If photos of the item would be helpful for documenting the condition of the item you sold and shipped, you can upload as many as 10 (PNG, JPEG, BMP, or GIF; max size 5MB).
-You can add photos until the return process is closed.
+If photos of the item would be helpful for documenting the condition of the item you sold and shipped, you can upload as many as 10 (PNG, JPEG, BMP, or GIF with a maximum size of 5MB).
+You can add photos until the return is closed.
 Uploaded photos can be removed only by contacting Customer Service.

 If we determine that a buyer has abused eBay returns or the eBay Money Back Guarantee, you may be protected from any negative Feedback left by the buyer.
 The buyer may also be subject to a range of actions, including limits on buying and selling privileges and account suspension.

-If you agree to accept returns using eBay returns, and a buyer acts within all return time frames, but you fail to issue a refund within 5 business days of receiving the returned item, the buyer may file a case.
+If you agree to accept returns and a buyer acts within all return time frames, but you fail to issue a refund within 6 business days of receiving the returned item, the buyer may file a case.